Robert E. Lee Monument in New Orleans (1884-2017)

 The Robert E. Lee monument was one of four Confederate monuments the New Orleans mayor removed in 2017.
 The statues are now stored in an undisclosed location.
 After the Robert E. Lee monument was removed, other cities across the country removed their Confederate monuments and statues.

 Lee himself opposed Confederate monuments after the Civil War.
 Lee is quoted in a letter to Thoms L. Rosser saying he believes Confederate monuments wouldn't aid in the nation's progression and healing after the war.
 The full statement from the letter is below.

 "As regards the erection of such a monument as is contemplated; my conviction is, that however grateful it would be to the feelings of the South, the attempt in the present condition of the Country, would have the effect of retarding, instead of accelerating its accomplishment; & of continuing, if not adding to, the difficulties under which the Southern people labour.
-All I think that can now be done, is to aid our noble & generous women in their efforts to protect the graves & mark the last resting places of those who have fallen, & wait for better times," said Lee.6
+All I think that can now be done, is to aid our noble & generous women in their efforts to protect the graves & mark the last resting places of those who have fallen, & wait for better times".6

 2. Farmer, Brit.
 Behind the decision to remove a statue of Robert E. Lee.
 60 Minutes Overtime.
 July 15, 2018.
 Accessed September 06, 2018. https://www.cbsnews.com/news/60-minutes-behind-the-decision-to-remove-a-statue-of-robert-e-lee/.